nomadyus/dotfiles/README.md

 # dotfiles
-A collection of scripts and code snippets used for most of my development.
+A collection of scripts and code snippets used to set up my development environment.

 ## Installation
 In order to install the `dotfiles` CLI use the following commands: